examdawn/NEP2020_2024_BSc/index.md

     link: ./2ndsem
 ---

-NEP2020_2024_BSc is a 3 years Undergraduate course which teaches the extremely fundamental basics of Computer Science
+BSc is a 3 years Undergraduate course which teaches the fundamental basics of Science with a focus on Computer Science

-Ongoing: 2ndsem
+Ongoing: 2nd Semester

 ### Content Contributors
 <a href="https://github.com/examdawn/NEP2020_2024_BSc/graphs/contributors">